 The Act will also amend the Correctional Services Act 1982 to expand the current home detention program and removes the requirement for prisoners to serve 50 percent of a non-parole period (or total sentence where no non-parole period is fixed) before being eligible for release on home detention, as well as removing the limitation that prisoners can only spend a maximum period of 12 months on home detention.
 All other eligibility criteria for release on home detention under the Correctional Services Act 1982 will remain - with life sentenced prisoners, sex offenders and terrorist offenders remaining ineligible.

-In June 2015 the Attorney-General released a discussion paper on Better sentencing options: creating the best outcomes for our community (PDF 519KB) including extensive community consultation.
+In June 2015 a discussion paper Better sentencing options: creating the best outcomes for our community (PDF 519KB) was released, and included extensive community consultation.

-The government asked the community to provide feedback on whether some individuals, who would otherwise be sentenced to imprisonment, could be punished and rehabilitated in other ways following a proper risk assessment.
+The community was asked to provide feedback on whether some individuals, who would otherwise be sentenced to imprisonment, could be punished and rehabilitated in other ways following a proper risk assessment.

 The discussion paper emphasised that community protection must remain the primary objective and that community safety is enhanced when the rate at which people commit crimes is reduced.

-The government asked all South Australians to consider that the community could be better served by allowing some offenders to serve their sentence in the community, allowing an offender to work towards rehabilitation, reintegration and becoming a productive member of society, at the same time as being punished.
+The public was asked to consider whether the community could be better served by allowing some offenders to serve their sentence in the community, allowing an offender to work towards rehabilitation, reintegration and becoming a productive member of society, at the same time as being punished.

 “What is important to you about how we rehabilitate offenders outside prison to enhance community safety?”